EmVance1/ShimmyRPG/shmydoc.md

 entry(Shimmy.Approval >= 10) = Shimmy: [ ...
 entry(default)               = Shimmy: [ ...
 ```
 Entry points are evaluated top to bottom, and only one is ever selected, meaning that if more than one entry point condition is met, the first one evaulated is the one that is chosen.
 Therefore, you should list your entry points in order of priority, or ensure that conditions are mutually exclusive.
-It is an error if on start no entry point is eligible.
+It is an error if on start no entry point is eligible. `default` nodes are not mandatory if you can ensure this is never the case.

 ### Gotos
 One tool provided for code reuse is the ability to bypass player responses and jump straight from the end of one NPC line to the start of another.
 The following shmy code: